 But this low-mounding, fern-like green is one of my favorite salad crops in winter because the plants can survive dips down to 0°F, despite their delicate appearance.
 It’s also a perennial that thrives in zones 4 through 10.

-Plant salad burnet in fall, where it’ll establish itself quickly in the cooler weather, and harvest it year after year.
+Transplant seedlings or divisions in fall, where the herbs will establish quickly in the cooler weather, and harvest year after year.

 7. Sorrel